vogeljason/test-23/README.md

-I used a bitnami Laravel image for ease of setup on local development environment This can be found here https://hub.docker.com/r/bitnami/laravel/ If not using the bitnami Laravel image then you will need to do composer install from the projet root to get the Laravel framework files and then do the normal setup for a Laravel application.
+I used a bitnami Laravel image for ease of setup on local development environment This can be found here https://hub.docker.com/r/bitnami/laravel/ The normal setup for a Laravel application will be needed

+ - composer install
+ - php artisan serve

 Once setup, the main page can be accessed at <project-url>/characterslist.
 This displays the main page with a list of the first page of Rick and Morty characters from the API.
 Pagination is available to browse through the other pages.
 The page has filters to filter by criteria and a search input to search for a character by name.